thzandvl/microhack-sap-data/DataFlowConfig.md

 * In the `sink` tab, select the Synapse Sales Order Dataset as the sink
 <img src="images/synapsews/RFCCopyActionSink.jpg">

-* In the mapping tab, select `import Mapping`.
+* In the mapping tab, select `Import schemas`.
 Since source and target fields have the same name, the system can auto-generate the mapping
 <img src="images/synapsews/rfcMapping.jpg">

 * For date and time fields we need to make sure the system maps these to the SQL Date fields.
 Therefore, go to the JSON Code and add `convertDateToDateTime` and `convertTimeToTimespan` parameters.